-The simulation followed a setup for the design of the electron cooling ring injector for Relativistic Heavy Ion Collider [13].
+The simulation followed a setup for the design of the electron cooling ring injector for RHIC [13].
+The setup is shown in Figure 3.
 The gun is a 1.5-cell rf gun at 703.75 MHz with maximum field on axis of 29.5 MV/m and maximum field on surface at 49.3 MV/m.
 The rf initial phase is set at 40 degrees.
 Beam distortion due to image charge is considered.
-The gun is followed with a drift space before entering a linac.